bjorndaniel/XmasTree/README.md

 # XmasTree
-Using Ooui and Xamarin Forms to control an Raspberry Pi christmas tree
+Using Ooui and Xamarin Forms or Blazor and .net core to control an Raspberry Pi christmas tree

-Requires you to clone my fork of Ooui to get the Switch